kishorrit/MLF/Chapter 8.md

 - Try to build any model that features exploding gradients in training.
 Hint: Do not normalize inputs and play with the initialization of layers.
 - Go to any example in this book, try to optimize performance by improving the data pipeline.

+# Summary
+In this chapter, you have learned a number of practical tips to debug and improve your model.
+From testing your data with marbles, to inspecting the computational graph in TensorBoard to speeding up Python with Cython, you now have a number of tools in your toolbox that help you with model development.

+In the next and final chapter, we will look at a special, persistent and dangerous problem with machine learning models: Bias.
+Statistical models tend to fit to and amplify human biases.
+Financial institutions have to follow strict regulations to prevent them from being racially or gender biased.
+In the next chapter we will see how we can detect and remove biases from our models, to make them fair and compliant.